 You will need two doses of the vaccine to gain the maximum protection.
-These doses will be given three to twelve weeks apart.
-One dose of the vaccine offers important protection, at least in the short term.
-Updated guidance from the JCVI has recommended that as many people on the JCVI priority list should be offered a first vaccine dose as the initial priority.
-You will need to attend two appointments to receive both doses.
+These doses will be given eight weeks apart.
+One dose of the vaccine offers important protection, with the second dose completing the course.
 If you do not have both doses the vaccine will not be fully effective.

 No. The vaccines are designed to produce an immune response to just a small part of the virus, the spike protein.
 This is the part of the virus that allows it to enter into human cells and cause infection.
 No whole COVID-19 virus or live virus is used in the vaccines.
 This means the vaccine cannot give you COVID-19 and does not make you infectious after you have had the vaccine.
 This means it is also safe for people with a suppressed immune system.